airayzing/Help-Docs-v2/eleapi-resource-center/frequently-asked-questions-faqs/inbox-faqs.md

 <summary><strong>How do we collect country, city, mobile number, and other metadata?</strong></summary>

-1. ChatbotWorld fetches the country and city of a visitor from their IP Address.
+1. EleAPI fetches the country and city of a visitor from their IP Address.
 2. Mobile numbers and metadata are fetched from different components of your chat flow.
 For example:- Name, email, and phone number components in your chat flow.

 </details>